permazen/permazen/LAYOUT.md

 Note: The `jsck` CLI command performs a consistency check of a Permazen key/value database to verify it is consistent with this document.

+Unless specified otherwise:

+* Unsigned integral values (e.g., storage ID's) are encoded into `byte[]`'s via [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html)
+* Strings in `'single quotes'` are encoded into `byte[]`'s via [`StringEncoding`](http://permazen.github.io/permazen/site/apidocs/io/permazen/encoding/StringEncoding.html)

 ## Storage ID's

-Storage ID's are unsigned 32-bit values that identify a range of related keys.
+Storage ID's are positive 32-bit values that identify a range of related keys.
 Encoded storage ID's are used as prefixes for keys corresponding to specific object types, indexes, meta-data, etc.

 To generate a `byte[]` array key prefix from a storage ID, the ID is encoded by [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html).
-Depending on the ID's value, the resulting `byte[]` array will be from 1 to 5 bytes.
-Typically, i.e., when using the [`DefaultStorageIdGenerator`](http://permazen.github.io/permazen/site/apidocs/io/permazen/DefaultStorageIdGenerator.html), it will be 3 bytes.
+Depending on the ID's value, the resulting `byte[]` array will be from 1 to 5 bytes (values from 1 to 250 require one byte, values from 251 to 506 require two bytes, values from 507 to 65786 require three bytes, etc.).

-Storage ID's must be greater than zero.
+By default, storage ID's are assigned automatically starting from 1, so unless the schema is very complicated, they will all fit in one byte.

 ## Object ID's

 Objects are uniquely identified by their Object ID.
 An object ID is a 64-bit value consisting of the concatenation of:

 * The storage ID corresponding to the object's type
-* The object's unique random instance ID

-An object's instance ID is a randomly chosen value.

-    ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
+* Random bits to make the object ID unique

+    ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━┓
-    ┃ Storage ID ┃         Instance ID         ┃
+    ┃ Storage ID ┃     Random Bits      ┃
-    ┗━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
+    ┗━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━┛

-To create a new object, Permazen generates a new random instance ID and verifies that no matching object already exits, which almost always be the case unless the database is starting to get full for that object type.
+To create a new object, Permazen generates a new random ID and verifies that no such object already exits, which highly likely unless the database is getting full for that object type.
+In the common case of one byte storage ID's, that would imply quadrillions of objects.

+All of the data associated with a specific object is stored under keys prefixed by the object's Object ID (see "Object Ranges" below).

-The storage ID determines the maximum number of instances of an object type that may exist in the database.
-This will range from 2<sup>56</sup> (for storage ID's in the range zero to 250) down to 2<sup>40</sup> when using [`DefaultStorageIdGenerator`](http://permazen.github.io/permazen/site/apidocs/io/permazen/DefaultStorageIdGenerator.html).
+The object type storage ID determines the maximum number of instances of an object type that may exist in the database, which is 2<sup>64 - 8L</sup> where L is the number of bytes required to encode the storage ID, so typically 2<sup>56</sup>.

-Therefore, applications that expect to create a billion or more objects should configure custom single-byte storage ID's (see [`@PermazenType.storageId()`](http://permazen.github.io/permazen/site/apidocs/io/permazen/annotation/PermazenType.html#storageId()), [`@JField.storageId()`](http://permazen.github.io/permazen/site/apidocs/io/permazen/annotation/JField.html#storageId()), and [`@JCompositeIndex.storageId()`](http://permazen.github.io/permazen/site/apidocs/io/permazen/annotation/JCompositeIndex.html#storageId())) instead of relying on [`DefaultStorageIdGenerator`](http://permazen.github.io/permazen/site/apidocs/io/permazen/DefaultStorageIdGenerator.html).

 ## Database Key Ranges

 The key/value pairs in a Permazen database are categorized (by prefix) below.

-Unless specified otherwise, integral values are encoded into `byte[]`'s via [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html)

 ### The Meta-Data Range